Jay Gala

 I also served as a mentor at DJ Unicode, a student organization that aims to inspire sophomores and juniors to contribute to open-source projects.
 Additionally, I led a team that developed a platform for conducting C programming examinations in college for over 500 students (demo).

 I co-founded the research division of Unicode (a.k.a.
 Unicode Research) with Swapneel Mehta from NYU CSMaP group.
-We were fortunate to be joined by Dr. Akash Srivastava from MIT-IBM AI Lab for foundational lectures on deep generative models and probabilistic machine learning.
+We were fortunate to be joined by Akash Srivastava from MIT-IBM AI Lab for foundational lectures on deep generative models and probabilistic machine learning.
 I also worked as a teaching assistant for the Unicode Machine Learning Summer Course 2021 supported by Google Research India.
 Additionally, I was a founding research engineer at SimPPL where I collaborated with The Sunday Times and Ippen Digital to develop tools (parrot.report) that help policymakers and journalists audit online disinformation on social media.

 News and Timeline